WICG/client-hints-infrastructure/README.md

 When implementing Client Hints, browsers should make sure that certain privacy related precautions are being taken:

-* Client Hint features should not be shipped unless there is a JS-based equivalent API, which enables developers access to the same data and is deemed privacy-safe to ship.
+* Client Hint features should not be shipped unless there is a Javascript-based equivalent API, which enables developers access to the same data and is deemed privacy-safe to ship.
   - One reason for that is Extensible Web principles - we want the shipped